foxalabs/demo-countdown/README.md

 - Multi-segment countdown with names and durations
 - Shows remaining time and total for the segment
+- Live "Demo Left" total across all remaining segments
 - Hotkeys: pause/resume, next/prev, +/- 10s, mute beep, quit
-- Works on Windows, macOS, and Linux (standard library only)
+- CLI works on Windows, macOS, and Linux (standard library only)
+- Optional GUI for Windows using pygame

-## Usage
+## Usage (CLI)

 1. Ensure you have Python 3.8+ installed.
 2. Clone this repo and run the script: